-As part of creating the custom wspr spot server and building WSJTX from source I created a docker container that contained WSJTX build from source such that I could keep the version of WSJTX that I was build seperate from the one that I had on my local machine, it also meant that once build I could use that version of WSJTX anywhere I had docker and not worry about missing dependancies.
+As part of creating the custom wspr spot server and building WSJTX from source I created a docker container that contained WSJTX build from source such that I could keep the version of WSJTX that I was build separate from the one that I had on my local machine, it also meant that once build I could use that version of WSJTX anywhere I had docker and not worry about missing dependencies.

 Building the container

 For the contianer I wanted the latest version of WSJTX, so I opted to download the latest version of WSJTX directly from their git repositiory.
 As for building the container I largely translated the instructions here.
 This resulted in the following docker file: